-- engage in a number of activities that involve visualisation and learn from your own experiences what it means;
+- demonstrate an engagement in a number of activities that involve visualisation and learning from personal experiences what it means

-- learn the views of a well-known mathematics educator talking about visualisation and find out how your views compare with those of some other secondary-school mathematics teachers;
+- understand the views of a well-known mathematics educator talking about visualisation and find out how personal views compare with those of some other secondary-school mathematics teachers

-- learn some ways that visualising could be incorporated into your classroom and consider a number of resources that might be useful.
+- identify some ways that visualising could be incorporated into a classroom and consider a number of resources that might be useful.

 Study this free course

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!